liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 # Hooks [](id=hoo-4)

-Liferay Hooks are the best plugin tool for customizing Liferay's core features.
+Liferay Hooks are the best plugin for customizing Liferay's core features.
 If possible, use hooks whenever you need to override Liferay's core functionality.
-It's possible to use Ext plugins for many of the same override tasks, but hooks are hot-deployable and more forward compatible, so we urge you to preferentially use them.
+It's possible to use Ext plugins for many of the same tasks, but hooks are hot-deployable and more forward compatible, so we urge you to use them preferentially.

 In this chapter we'll learn to create hooks and discuss their most common uses.

-Our chapter topics include:
+Our chapter topics include these items:

-- **Creating a Hook:** Create and deploy a hook, and learn about its anatomy.

-- **Overriding Web Resources:** Override web resources or resources in `portal-web`: JSP files, JSPF files, Javascript files, CSS files, or images.

-- **Customizing JSPs Without Overriding the Original:** Render an original JSP into a string, instead of overriding, to avoid modifying your hook every time you upgrade Liferay.
+- Creating a Hook

+- Overriding Web Resources

+- Customizing JSPs Without Modifying the Original

-- **Customizing Sites and Site Templates with Application Adapters:** Customize sites without propagating the customizations throughout the portal.
+- Customizing Sites and Site Templates with Application Adapters

-- **Performing a Custom Action:** Customize common portal events like portal startup or user login.
+- Performing a Custom Action

-- **Overriding and Adding Struts Actions:** Use *Struts action hooks* to add a new Struts action to Liferay portal from a hook plugin, or override existing actions.
+- Overriding and Adding Struts Actions

-- **Extending and Overriding *portal.properties*:** Learn about single value properties and multiple value properties.
+- Extending and Overriding *portal.properties*

-- **Overriding a Portal Service:** Use a hook to change how a core portlet of Liferay behaves without changing the portlet itself.

-- **Overriding a *Language.properties* file:** Change any of the messages displayed by Liferay to suit your needs.

-- **Other Hooks:** Learn about some hooks which are available in Liferay Portal 6.1, but aren't yet fully documented.
+- Overriding a Portal Service

+- Overriding a *Language.properties* file

+- Other Hooks

 Like portlets, layout templates, and themes, hooks are created and managed using the Plugins SDK, or the terminal.
 Let's create and deploy a hook using both